UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Contact your ISP if persistent packet loss continues even after you have performed basic troubleshooting on your home equipment.

-If you have tried restarting your equipment, switching to Ethernet, and checking your cables but are still seeing packet loss, the issue likely lies outside your home.
-The “last mile” of infrastructure, the cables running from the street to your house, can degrade over time due to weather or age.
+If you have diligently tried restarting your equipment, permanently switching to Ethernet, and replacing your aging cables but you still clearly see packet loss in your ping tests, the issue likely lies far outside your home.
+The critical “last mile” of infrastructure — the physical cables running directly from the street utility pole to your house — can heavily degrade over time due to harsh weather exposure, age, or neighborhood wildlife.

-In this case, you should contact your Internet Service Provider.
-They can run diagnostic tests from their end to see if the signal dropping occurs before it even reaches your modem.
-If there is damage to the external lines, they will need to send a technician to repair it.
-Before you call, it helps to document your test results (like taking a screenshot of your packet loss test) to show the support agent exactly what is happening.
+In this specific scenario, you must contact your Internet Service Provider for professional assistance.
+They hold the ability to run deeper diagnostic tests from their end to determine if the signal dropping occurs at an upstream node before it ever reaches your modem.
+If they discover damage to the external coaxial or fiber lines, they will need to dispatch a technician to repair it.
+Before you pick up the phone, it immensely helps to document your own troubleshooting steps and keep a screenshot of your traceroute results to show the support agent exactly where the breakdown is happening.

-Money-Saver: If you are renting a modem from your ISP and it’s causing issues, ask for a replacement.
-If you own your modem and it’s over 5 years old, buying a new, energy-efficient model might pay for itself in performance and rental fee savings.
+💸 Money-Saver: If you are actively renting a modem from your ISP and it is causing recurring issues, politely request a free replacement.
+If you own your equipment and it is over five years old, purchasing a brand-new, energy-efficient modem will likely pay for itself rapidly in both massive performance gains and long-term utility savings.

 Man at laptop with Wi-Fi router icon, illustrating benefits of stable internet like fewer delays.